Pokémon Ranger and the Temple of the Sea: Plot

 While exploring Samiya, the group encounters Phantom, who is able to open the chamber to the Sea Crown, the temple's central artifact consisting of numerous large jewels.
 Phantom begins to remove the jewels, causing Samiya to flood and sink deeper into the ocean.
-The group escapes to the submarine while Walker confronts Phantom, reconnecting most of the jewels to the crown before he, Phantom, and one of the jewels are washed away by the flood.
-Determined to save its home, Manaphy returns to the Crown's chamber with Ash, Pikachu and May in tow, while Lizabeth, Brock, and Max are forced to depart in the submarine.
+The group escapes to the submarine while Jackie confronts Phantom, reconnecting most of the jewels to the crown before he, Phantom, and one of the jewels are washed away by the flood.
+Determined to save its home, Manaphy returns to the Crown's chamber with Ash, Pikachu, and May in tow, while Lizabeth, Brock, and Max are forced to depart in the submarine.
 Ash and May reconnect the remaining jewels but notice one is missing.
 While escaping the flood, Ash finds the last jewel in a fountain.
 He puts Pikachu, May, and Manaphy in an air capsule that was part of Phantom's submarine before diving into the completely flooded crown chamber and reconnecting the jewel, causing Samiya to rise to the ocean's surface.

 While May and Pikachu mourn Ash's apparent sacrifice, Phantom suddenly appears and kidnaps Manaphy.
-Ash — surrounded by a glowing aura from the rebuilt Sea Crown — pursues Phantom and retrieves Manaphy.
-Phantom returns with his ship but Manaphy leads a counterattack with several wild Water-type Pokémon, including the legendary Kyogre.
-With Phantom subdued, Walker is able to deliver Manaphy safely to Samiya, completing his mission.
+Ash, surrounded by a glowing aura from the rebuilt Sea Crown, pursues Phantom and retrieves Manaphy.
+Phantom returns with his ship but Manaphy leads a counterattack with several wild Water-type Pokémon, including the Legendary Pokémon Kyogre.
+With Phantom subdued, Jackie is able to deliver Manaphy safely to Samiya, completing his mission.
 May and Manaphy share a heartfelt farewell before the group watches Samiya return to depths of the ocean.
-Phantom is arrested while Ash and his friends part ways from Walker and the Marina Group and continue on their journey.
+Phantom is arrested while Ash and his friends part ways from Jackie and the Marina Group and continue on their journey.